|Language of Instruction:||Czech|

-- Models of requirements analysis - 5 points
+- Building of the database in SQL - 5 points

 - Final written examination - 51 points

-- To be allowed to sit for written examination student is to present and defend both projects in due dates, and to earn at least 24 points during semester.
+- To be allowed to sit for written examination student is to present and defend project oucomes in due dates, and to earn at least 24 points during semester.